 - the principles of risk in procurement and contract choice

 You will also have developed the skills to identify procurement routes and choose an appropriate construction contract.

-Stephen Brookhouse is the Director of Enterprise in the Faculty of Architecture and the Built Environment, and is responsible for supervising the teaching and delivery of professional studies across all the courses in the Department of Architecture.
+Stephen Brookhouse is the Director of Enterprise in the School of Architecture and Cities, and is responsible for supervising the teaching and delivery of professional studies across all the courses in the Department of Architecture.